x1angli/pyDDNS/README.md

 1. server

-    `server` module used in the Sever.

-    `server` provides RESTful APIs to get some silo information so that we can use these APIs to get client IP, get silo list or maintain each silo.
+    `server` module used in the Sever. `server` provides RESTful APIs to get some silo information so that we can use these APIs to get client IP, get silo list or maintain each silo.

 2. upstream

-    `client/upstream` module used in the upstream computer.

-    The upstream computer normally has an ever-changing IP.
+    `client/upstream` module used in the upstream machine.
+The upstream machine normally has an ever-changing IP.
 To keep track of the dynamic IP, we need to execute the upstream Python module from time to time.
 Once the upstream module is executed, it retrieves the IP of itself.
-If the IP address has changed, it would update the DNS record specified in the configuration file.
+If the IP address has changed, it will update the DNS record specified in the configuration file.

 3. downstream

-    `client/downstream` module used in the downstream computer.

-    Since the local host file should be , we must execute the downstream Python module. `client/downstream` can get DNS record specified in its configuration file, and then modify the local host file to change DNS rules without any manual modification.
+    `client/downstream` module used in the downstream machine.
+Since the local host file should be latest, we must execute the downstream Python module. `client/downstream` can get DNS record specified in its configuration file, and then modify the local host file to change DNS rules without any manual modification.

 ## How it works
 ### On the upstream machine
 `client/upstream` has a configuration file named `client/config.yml` to store Server and DNS details.
 Besides, `client/config.yml` provides a entry named `getIpFrom`.
 If the upstream machine has an independent public IP, it will set to `Socket`, otherwise set to `ServerApi`.

-When we execute `client/upstream` in the upstream computer, it will send `Get /silos/silo_id` request to retrieve the IP of itself.
+When we execute `client/upstream` in the upstream machine, it will send `Get /silos/silo_id` request to retrieve the IP of itself.
 If the IP address has changed, it will continue to send `PUT /silos/silo_id` request to update DNS record specified in `client/config.yml`.
 So finally, we can get a latest configuration file on the upstream machine.

 ### On the downstream machine
-In the upstream machine, we just get a latest configuration file but not the local host file which stores DNS rules, so we must execute `client/downstream` on the downstream computer.
+In the upstream machine, we just get a latest configuration file but not the local host file which stores DNS rules, so we must execute `client/downstream` on the downstream machine.
 First, `client/downstream` sends `Get /silos/silo_id` request to get DNS record of silo specified in `client/config.yml`.
 And then, it will modify the local host file to change DNS rules to the latest version.

 ### On the server
 `server` provides RESTful API to get client IP, get silo list or maintain each silo.
-And there is also a file named `client/config.yml` to store DB settings like `username`, we can modify settings in the file for our actual situation.
+And there is also a file named `client/config.yml` to store DB settings like `username`, so we can modify settings in the file for our actual situation.

 `server` uses web framework Flask to build RESTful API.
 For more details, please read the "RESTful API Specification" section.